White-Whale-Defi-Platform/cosmos-automations/bots/rewards_bot/README.md

 [Twitter handle]: https://img.shields.io/twitter/follow/WhiteWhaleDefi.svg?style=social&label=Follow
 [Twitter badge]: https://twitter.com/intent/follow?screen_name=WhiteWhaleDefi

-- Make automated claims on all your validators
+Use this bot to trigger various actions in the cosmos:
+- Claim validator rewards
+- Claim fees from smart contract

+## Trigger a Claim of Validator Rewards

-- Send all to one place
+- Send all rewards to one place
 - Never touch private validator key again to claim
 - No need for binaries for everychain if you were to automate using CLI+binaries to claim